-An overview tectonic map of the Eastern Alps is given in Figure 3.1 and Figure 3.2 shows a schematic diagram of the major tectonic units of the Eastern Alps and the incorporation of the Tyrolian-Noric nappe system into these units.
+An overview tectonic map of the Eastern Alps is given in Figure 3.1 and Figure 3.2 shows a schematic diagram of the major tectonic units of the Eastern Alps and the incorporation of the Tyrolian-Noric nappe system into these units (Schuster et al., 2013; Schuster and Stüwe, 2022).
 The palaeogeographic position of the Austroalpine from Cambrian to Devonian is outlined in Figure 3.3.